 Stoulton’ is the name of a village and a parish in south east Worcestershire, England.

 STOULTON PARISH.
-In this document all references to ‘Stoulton’ will refer to the area enclosed by today’s parish boundary. (recognising that the farmstead known as 'Cocks Holme,' now in Norton civil parish, was once a part of Stoulton).
+On this website all references to just ‘Stoulton’ will refer to the area enclosed by today’s parish boundary. (recognising that the farmstead known as 'Cocks Holme,' now in Norton civil parish, was once a part of Stoulton).

 STOULTON VILLAGE.
-For many today ‘Stoulton’ is better known as a village and ‘Stoulton village’ is how it will be referred to on this web site.
+For many the word ‘Stoulton’ is refers to the village, 'Stoulton village’ is how it will be referred to on this web site.
 Stoulton village is a small hilltop settlement, it was probably an early defensive site.
 When seen from above the village settlement sits within an ancient circle.

 WOLVERTON.
-Divided into Great and Little Wolverton by Bishop Oswald in 987 both no more than hamlets today.
-A plan of the Stoulton Estate of 1634 shows the settlement in Great Wolverton to be at least as big as the Stoulton village of the day.
-Just why its fortunes declined is one of the mysteries still to be fully explained.
+Divided was into Great and Little Wolverton by Bishop Oswald in 987 they are no more than hamlets today.
+A plan of the Stoulton Estate of 1634 shows the settlement of Great Wolverton to be at least as big as the Stoulton village of that day.
+Just why its fortunes declined is one of the mysteries yet to be fully explained.

 MUCKNELL.
-The administration of the Saxon farmstead was absorbed into the administration of the manor of Stoulton quite early in post conquest history.
-Today the old Mucknell farmhouse is a Benedictine monastery home to Anglican Benedictine monks and nuns.
+The administration of the Saxon farmstead that once belonged to a 'Mucca' was absorbed into the administration of the manor of Stoulton quite early in post conquest history.
+Today the old Mucknell farmhouse has been transformed into a Benedictine monastery, home to community of Anglican Benedictine monks and nuns.